pdscomp/arsc_remote/README.md

 ##ABOUT:##

-arsc_remote is meant to be a set of tools that makes using the hpcmp krb and ssh bundles for *nix (Windows is pretty easy as-is if you don't want X- tunneling) less of a pain to use.
-Unfortunately, they're such a kludge that trying to make it less of a pain is, well, a pain.
-At the very least, my goal is to describe how to get everything rolling with the least amount of heartache.
+arsc_remote was meant to be a set of tools that makes using the hpcmp krb and ssh bundles for *nix (Windows is pretty easy as-is if you don't want X- tunneling) less of a pain to use.
+Ironically, it instead turned out to be a small handfull of tools combined with a README that describes how I set everything up for myself.
+My goal is to describe how to get everything rolling with the least amount of heartache.

 ##TODO:##